‘I am a witness to history’ — Jon Bon Jovi tackles 2020

 Proceeds from the single will support the Equal Justice Initiative.

-Bob Jovi shared his thoughts on these tumultuous time during an interview with The Associated Press.
+Bon Jovi shared his thoughts on these tumultuous time during an interview with The Associated Press.
 He also spoke about the weirdness of the band’s recent live performance in Las Vegas, whether he plans to tour on the senior circuit like Bruce Springsteen or Mick Jagger and why he sees hope in the next generation.

 AP: During a lockdown, a lot becomes evident.
 Where have you found hope?